kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 ```
 The headline needs the speed limit and current speed for its text.
 The speedometer readout needs the speed limit, to decide its text color.

-We retrieve values from named other widgets, using navigation utilities such as `fm-navig` and `fmu` to avoid hard-coding paths.
+We retrieve values from named other widgets, using navigation utilities such as `fm-navig` and `fmu` to avoid hard-coding parent/child paths.
+Where a Flux-based view function subscribes to a named property, an MX property transparently depends on another widget's property; an MX app is its own database/DAG.

 ## Random state change
 A widget event handler can mutate any property of any widget.